kozit/KsIL/Specification.md

 Description: Clears (nulls to 0x00) the memory content at the position specified and marks it for future use by the dynamic memory functions.

-Parameters: location (4B, in memory position)
+Parameters: location (4 Bytes, in memory position)

 # Conditional Tests
-For all conditional commands the �Conditional Result� byte in Reserved Memory is set according to the result of the conditional test.
+For all conditional commands the Conditional Result byte in Reserved Memory is set according to the result of the conditional test.

 ## Test Equal
 Bytecode: 0x40